cckeneally/cckeneallydocs.github.io/docs/projects/fromsequences.md

 The resulting `se-33-manifest-test.csv` file is a paired end .fastq manifest (Phred 33V2) which will import paired end reads into single samples with `qiime tools import`.

+{: .note }
-Input requires .tsv file, can convert from .csv with a one-liner:
+>Input requires .tsv file, can convert from .csv by running this one-liner:
+>

-`sed 's/,/\t/g' se-33-manifest-test.csv > se-33-manifest-test.tsv`
+>`sed 's/,/\t/g' se-33-manifest-test.csv > se-33-manifest-test.tsv`

-Run with the tsv
+Run `qiime tools import` with the (tsv format) manifest as input:
 ``` bash
 qiime tools import \
   --type 'SampleData[PairedEndSequencesWithQuality]' \